Set Decorators

 Saint-Ouen, Drouot & Paris Prop Houses

-Established relationships with France's premier antique markets, auction houses, and decorative arts specialists — sourcing authentic period pieces from medieval through contemporary.
+We hold standing ties with France's top antique markets, auction houses, and decorative arts pros, so we can source true period pieces from medieval through modern.

 02.